lvgl/lv_port_nxp_imx93/README.md

   - Download the pre-built images and binaries here : https://www.nxp.com/design/design-center/software/embedded-software/i-mx-software/embedded-linux-for-i-mx-applications-processors:IMXLINUX
-    Choose the linux version and download the image for i.MX 93 EVK
+    Choose the linux version and download the image for i.MX93 EVK

-    - Then unzip the content and flash the image (.wic) ont the SD card Before flashing on the SD, check with lsblk where the SD card was mounted

-      ```bash
-      # Replace of=/dev/sda with the correct mounted name
-      sudo dd if=tisdk-default-image-am62pxx-evm.rootfs_v2.wic of=/dev/sda bs=4M status=progress
-      ```

 After downloading or building the image, flash it on the SD card: